Rutvik-Gandhi/iOS-Calendar/README.md

   return events
 }
 ```
-After receiving an array of events for a particular day, CalendarKit will handle view layout and display.
+After receiving an array of events for a particular day, iOS Calender will handle view layout and display.

 ### Usage
 To respond to the user input, override mehtods of `DayViewDelegate`, for example: